Google Play: Monetization & Apps

 • Some mentioned they did not notice they could use this offer on up to three subscriptions and were hoping that info could stand out more.

-• Mention genres of subscriptions the offer is eligible for in the offer description.
+• We added carousels of subscription genres the offer is eligible for in the offer details page.

-• Provide a “shop” CTA on the page so they can access the offer without leaving the page.
+• We made sure a “shop” CTA is always on the page so they can access the offer without leaving.

 Examples of design explorations for the offer modules on the homepage.